High cholesterol-Symptoms, causes, and treatment.

 High cholesterol levels can pose significant health risks, especially when left untreated.
 Here are some of the potential health problems associated with high cholesterol:

-1. Heart Disease: The buildup of plaque in the arteries due to high cholesterol levels can narrow the arteries and reduce blood flow to the heart.
-Heart problems, including heart attacks and angina, may become more likely.
+- Heart Disease: The buildup of plaque in the arteries because of high cholesterol levels can narrow the arteries and reduce blood flow to the heart.
+Heart problems, including heart attacks and angina, may become more.

-2. Stroke: When the arteries leading to the brain become narrowed or blocked due to cholesterol buildup, it can increase the risk of stroke, which occurs when the blood flow to the brain is interrupted.
+- Stroke: When the arteries leading to the brain become narrowed or blocked because of cholesterol buildup, it can increase the risk of stroke, which occurs when the blood flow to the brain is interrupted.

 It is well known that excessive cholesterol levels are a risk factor for developing high blood pressure, increasing the likelihood of developing cardiovascular disease, stroke, and renal disease.